-Technology should be installed during the manufacturing stage of ALL vehicles (see HOT CARS Act) and be able to detect the presence of an occupant (child, pet, etc.).
-The ‘detection’ feature is necessary to address children who get into vehicles on their own, which accounts for nearly 30% of hot car deaths.
-Systems utilize a wide range of detection features including sensors that detect motion, carbon dioxide, weight, vital signs, temperature, door sequencing, etc.
+Technology should be installed during the manufacturing stage of ALL vehicles and be able to detect the presence of an occupant (child, pet, etc.).
+The ‘detection’ feature is necessary to address children who get into vehicles on their own, which accounts for 26% of hot car deaths.
+Systems utilize a wide range of detection features including sensors that detect motion, radar, lidar, carbon dioxide, etc.

 A simple reminder to look in the back seat, as required by the auto industry’s recent voluntary agreement, is outdated technology that would fail in a number of common scenarios and provide a false sense of protection for families.